ArtyZaika/UK-Police-data-ETL/README.md

  4. Login to Airflow web UI on `localhost:8080` with default creds: `airflow/airflow`

  5. To be able to use Spark Operator in Airflow, you have to add Spark Hook on Admin->Connections->Add section in Airflow Admin.
+You can use params: `Connection Id: spark-default`, `Host: spark://spark-master`, `port: 7077`, `Extra: {"queue": "root:default"}`

     ![](docs/airflow_spark_hook.png)

  6. Now manually run main DAG on the Web Console, which will prepare data and statistics.
 By default DAG is not running!